mango-mises/mango-mises.github.io/_posts/2025-01-18-integrity-matters.md

 * In monolithic PoS quorum-based protocols, a small quorum means consensus is secured by a small portion of stake.
 * In PoW, consensus is secured by all of the hashrate[^6].

-Such protocols feature a common fan-out → fan-in pattern which obstructs their throughput by strongly coupling between dissemination of new transactions and consensus.
+Such protocols feature a common fan-out → fan-in pattern which obstructs their throughput by tightly coupling transaction dissemination and consensus.
 1. (Fan-out.)
 A block authored by Alice is propagated out throughout the network, where operators individually vote on it.
 2. (Fan-in.)
 Individual votes are jointly consumed by appending (a hash of) a quorum to the next block.
 3. Repeat.